Combining 4 Voice Tracker III Array mics for hybrid learning in a large auditorium

 This entry was posted in Array Microphones on by .

-Two Voice Trackers can be combined using a simple 3.5mm stereo Y. For better coverage in large rooms, several Voice Tracker I and Voice Tracker III can be combined with a mixer.
+For better coverage in large rooms, several Voice Tracker I and Voice Tracker III can be combined with a mixer.

-Mixers that accept unbalanced, mic level stereo input through a 3.5mm connection is preferred for simplicity, even if simple adapters are required.
-If the mixer requires an XLR connection, you can adapt from 3.5mm to XLR using a product like this.
-These adapters will also help prevent ground loops.
+Mixers that accept unbalanced, mic level stereo input through a 3.5mm TRS connection would be preferred for simplicity, even if simple adapters are required.

 Nova Southeastern University used the Extron MCV 121 Plus in dozens of rooms.
 See: https://www.acousticmagic.com/about-us/user-comments/#alinzels